juanpc2018/Amiga-PPC-links/README.md

 thats strange because AmigaOS4 is designed for PPC, and Apple PowerMac G5 are PowerPC, but Not all PowerPC are the same </br>
 the problem is different Firmware & CPU design, like QEMU requires specific CPU to run. </br>
 AmigaOS4.1 has different DVD installers: Final Classic available for purchase, </br>
-compatible with Sam440/460ex PPC CPUs, FS-UAE, QEMU and CyberStorm PPC accelerator for A4000, maybe AmigaOne 500 also, </br>
+compatible with AmigaOne 500 "Sam440/460ex PPC CPUs", FS-UAE, QEMU, Amiga 4000 with CyberStorm PPC accelerator board. </br>
-and the X1000 / X5000 version, designed for P5020 and P5040 PPC CPUs, only available when purchasing a New HW. </p>
+and the X1000 / X5000 installer designed for P5020 and P5040 PPC CPUs, only available when purchasing a New HW. </p>

 Unknown if Classic installer or X5000 installer Boot directly on Newer Raptor Talos II "dual cpu" / Lite or BlackBird "single cpu" </br>
 https://www.raptorcs.com/content/base/products.html </br>
-Those machines are designed around IBM POWER9 v2 PPC RISC architecture. </br>
+Those machines are designed for similar IBM POWER9 v2 PPC RISC architecture. </br>
 https://en.wikipedia.org/wiki/POWER9 </p>

-To Run AmigaOS on a Vintage PowerMac G5 <2005 with CPUs: 970 / 970FX / 970MP </br>
+To Run AmigaOS on a Vintage PowerMac G5 <2005 with CPUs 970 / 970FX / 970MP </br>
 https://en.wikipedia.org/wiki/Power_Mac_G5 </br>
 requires emulating PowerPC in PowerPC, to solve OpenFW & CPU differences </br>
 installing OSX for PPC or Linux for PPC, there are different Linux for PPC </br>